avs20/DWmongoDB/readme.md

  {u'_id': u'hare_krishna', u'count': 1},<br>
  {u'_id': u'sikhs', u'count': 1}]<br>

-As found, there are 7 religious places found.
+As found, there are 7 religions place of worship found.
 The most pupular religion is hindu and then muslim also represented in the india's demographic data.
 Now few places of worship don't have a religion field in them.
 Printing them we get
 ```
  pipeline = [
             {"$match" : { "amenity" : {"$exists" : 1 } , "amenity" : "place_of_worship"  ,"religion":None}},